Vasu2998/Profile/README.md

-# 👋 Hi there!
+👋 Hi there!

-I'm **Vasu Hirpara**, a DevOps & SRE Engineer from 🇮🇳 with 2+ years of experience in building cloud-native, automated, and resilient infrastructure.
-I’m passionate about simplifying operations, improving system reliability, and accelerating software delivery through DevOps and SRE best practices.
+I'm Vasu Hirpara, a DevOps & SRE Engineer from 🇮🇳 with 2+ years of experience in building secure, cloud-native, AI-enhanced, and automated infrastructure.
+I specialize in Cloud Security, Platform Reliability, Observability, and AI-driven Ops to make systems faster, safer, and easier to operate.

 ## 🚀 What I Work With